-- Proffer 1 Affordable Housing: - o Revised rent limit from HUD FMR and 125% HUD FMR to 60% AMI - o Revised income limit from 80% AMI to 60% AMI - o Revised affordability term from 10 to 20 years - o Incorporated marketing plan provision (1.b.vi) - o Incorporated unit break-down of affordable units (1.b.ii) - o Removed 90-day limit on income restriction - o Revised due date of annual report from January 1 to January 10 - O Revised trigger for completion of affordable units from the 55th dwelling unit to proportionally be constructed at a rate of 10% provided that all units are constructed by the issuance of certificate of occupancy of the 59th dwelling unit (1.b.iv) - Proffer 3 Screening Fence: - Included additional language that if an adjacent owner prefers their existing fence over a new fence to be constructed by the Owner, that preference must be expressed in writing (3.c.) - Proffer 4 Sidewalk Improvements: - Included additional proffer to complete sidewalk network along southern portion of River Vista between the project's entrance to River Vista and the intersection of River Vista and St. Clair
+- Proffer 1 Affordable Housing: - o Revised rent limit from HUD FMR and 125% HUD FMR to 60% AMI - o Revised income limit from 80% AMI to 60% AMI - o Revised affordability term from 10 to 20 years - Further Revision since December 5, 2022 Council Meeting: Revised affordability term from 20 to 99 years - o Incorporated marketing plan provision (1.b.vi) - o Incorporated unit break-down of affordable units (1.b.ii) - o Removed 90-day limit on income restriction - o Revised due date of annual report from January 1 to January 10 - O Revised trigger for completion of affordable units from the 55th dwelling unit to proportionally be constructed at a rate of 10% provided that all units are constructed by the issuance of certificate of occupancy of the 59th dwelling unit (1.b.iv) - Proffer 3 Screening Fence: - o Included additional language that if an adjacent owner prefers their existing fence over a new fence to be constructed by the Owner, that preference must be expressed in writing (3.c.) - Proffer 4 Sidewalk Improvements: - Included additional proffer to complete sidewalk network along southern portion of River Vista between the project's entrance to River Vista and the intersection of River Vista and St. Clair